Recent quantum runtime (dis)advantages: Introduction

-As quantum devices improve, attention turns to experimental verification~\cite{bertels2024quantumcomputingnew}.
-Early claims based on Random Circuit Sampling~\cite{Sycamore} were challenged by classical simulation~\cite{IBMSycamore,SycamoreSolution}, though recent results seem intractable~\cite{RCSGoogle2024}.
-Further claims include favorable time-to-solution scaling for QUBO optimization on D-Wave annealers~\cite{Lidar2025}, query complexity advantage in restricted Simon’s problem~\cite{LidarSimon}, and runtime benefits for a hybrid classical-quantum algorithm~\cite{ChandaranaKipuAdvantage}.
-These claims are significant as they reflect the growing technological maturity of quantum computing.
-However, a key question remains: \emph{do these reported advantages translate into actual runtime improvements --- a critical factor for practical adoption}?
-In this work, we reassess various strategies employed in these experiments and show that the answer is negative: \emph{no runtime advantage is observed when runtime is properly measured, and an appropriate classical baseline is selected}.
+As quantum devices continue to improve, increasing attention has turned toward experimental verification of quantum advantage claims~\cite{bertels2024quantumcomputingnew}.
+Early demonstrations based on random circuit sampling~\cite{Sycamore} were subsequently challenged by classical simulation techniques~\cite{IBMSycamore,SycamoreSolution}, although more recent results appear to lie beyond the reach of known classical methods~\cite{RCSGoogle2024}.
+Additional experimental claims include favorable time-to-solution scaling for QUBO optimization on D-Wave annealers~\cite{Lidar2025}, query-complexity advantages in restricted implementations of Simon’s problem~\cite{LidarSimon}, and reported runtime benefits for hybrid classical–quantum algorithms~\cite{ChandaranaKipuAdvantage}.
+These studies reflect the growing technological maturity of quantum hardware and are therefore of considerable interest.
+At the same time, they raise an important question: \emph{Do quantum performance assessment methodologies currently in use -- particularly those based on scaling arguments or proxy metrics -- result in robust quantum advantage with actual end-to-end runtime improvements critical for practical adoption?}

+Specifically, in Sec.~\ref{sec:runtime}, we discuss challenges associated with defining total runtime in annealing- and gate–based experiments, and propose consistent and operationally meaningful quantum runtime definitions for both quantum computing paradigms.
+Using those definitions we revisit two recent results regarding quantum advantage for analogue and digital quantum algorithms.

-In particular, in Sec.~\ref{sec:runtime}, we examine the findings of Ref.~\cite{Lidar2025}, which reported that the runtime of a quantum annealing-based approximate QUBO scaled more favorably than the best classical reference algorithm (therein PT-ICM~\cite{PT-ICM}).
-We discuss challenges in defining total runtime for such experiments and show that, under a~robust definition, no advantage remains.
-Next, we examine the results of Ref.~\cite{ChandaranaKipuAdvantage}, where the digitized counter-diabatic quantum optimization algorithm, a gate-based approach, was reported to achieve a runtime advantage over classical Simulated Annealing (SA)~\cite{SA} and CPLEX~\cite{CPLEX}.
-We identify several issues with the definitions of classical and quantum runtime used therein, which ultimately eliminates this advantage altogether.
+Firstly we address Ref.~\cite{Lidar2025}, which reported favorable scaling of a quantum annealing–based approximate QUBO solver relative to a classical reference algorithm (PT-ICM~\cite{PT-ICM}), and show that, when a rigorous end-to-end runtime definition is employed, the reported advantage is no longer observed.

+Next, we analyze the results of Ref.~\cite{ChandaranaKipuAdvantage}, where a digitized counter-diabatic quantum optimization algorithm -- a gate-based approach -- was reported to achieve a runtime advantage over classical simulated annealing (SA)~\cite{SA} and CPLEX~\cite{CPLEX}.
+We find that also in this case the use of the comprehensive runtime definition does not allow concluding that the considered algorithm provides a runtime advantage.